letsRobot/docs/api-reference.md

 videoStatusSocket = SocketIO('letsrobot.tv', 8022, LoggingNamespace, transports='websocket')
 ```

 After connecting to the socket, our robot needs to identify itself:

 ```
 videoStatusSocket.emit('identify_robot_id', robotID)
 ```

-After identifying, we have to send the video status message every 30 seconds:
+After identifying, it has to send the video status message every 30 seconds:

 ```Python
 videoStatusSocket.emit(